nataliebrickley/Clicky-Game/README.md

 Think you can make it to the end?
 Put your memory to the test and play Clickity Cat now!

 ## Technologies
-The following were used to create this application: React, Bootstrap, JSON
+The following were used to create this application:
++ React
++ Bootstrap
++ JSON